Cidebae/Cidebae/README.md

 - 📝 I'm currently a 4th year student in BEng (Hons) Software Engineering.

-- 🎲 Taking an interest in game development aspects (procedural generation).
+- 🎲 Taking an interest in game development aspects (procedural generation at the moment).

-- 👀 Focusing on University work along with a personal projects (Minecastia).
+- 👀 Focusing on my university work (honours project) along with a personal project (Minecastia).

 - 👋 Feel free to add me on Discord: ```cide#0001```